-The main purpose of the inspection is to allow the landlord to document the condition of the property.
+The main purpose of move-out inspections is to allow the landlord to document the condition of the property.
 It allows them to see if any damage has been made, which will decrease the amount of the security deposit the renter will receive.
-If the inspection is done before the tenant moves, the landlord can supply them with a list of damages found and the tenant may have the chance to make the necessary repairs before they move out.
+If move-out inspections are done before the tenant moves, the landlord can supply them with a list of damages found and the tenant may have the chance to make the necessary repairs before they move out.
 This also allows the landlord to see what repairs need to be made before the next tenant moves into the property.

 How to Prepare

-There are a few important things to make sure you do before each move out inspection.
-First, always give the tenant at least a few days notice before you do the inspection.
-The laws of how much time you have to give varies depending on your state, so be sure to do your research and make sure you follow the regulations set.
-Explain to your tenant why the inspection is necessary so they understand how this is beneficial to them as well.
+There are a few important things landlords must do before each move-out inspection in a rental unit.
+First, always give the tenant at least a few days’ notice before landlords do the inspection.
+The state laws for how much time landlords have to give vary, so be sure to do your research and make sure you follow the regulations set.
+Explain to your tenant why a thorough move-out inspection is necessary so they understand how this is beneficial to them as well.
 Finally, be prepared to take pictures of any damages found and date them so you have evidence of deductions made to the security deposit.

 What to Look For

-There are many examples of checklists online that you can use, however there are a few basic things to be sure to look for.
-Make sure all of the walls are the same paint color they were when the tenancy began, unless given specific permission to do otherwise.
-Check all appliances to make sure they work and are free of damages.
+There are many examples of checklists online that landlords can use, however, there are a few basic things to be sure to look for.
+Make sure all of the walls are the same paint color they were when the tenancy began unless given specific permission to do otherwise.
+Check all appliances to make sure they work and are free of damage.
 Check that all plumbing is flowing freely and the pipes are free of blockages.
 Check walls behind furniture for any dents or holes.
-Finally, the unit should be thoroughly cleaned and all trash should be removed from the property.
+Finally, the unit should be thoroughly cleaned and all trash should be removed from the rental property.